 If you’re a member of another FMCBC club and already pay an insurance fee for that club, then no, you don’t have to pay for insurance twice.
 Both clubs will still be covered.

-These coverages currently cost an additional $11.00 per individual on top of the FMCBC’s membership fee of $8 per membership.
+Insurance coverage currently costs $12.00 in addition to the FMCBC’s membership fee of $8 per membership.

 D&O policies are designed to provide protection for officers and directors (and possibly others, including the organization itself) against liabilities arising out of wrongful acts committed while performing their organizational duties.